mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 static_assert(explicitly_convertible(isq::area, isq::height * isq::height));
 ```

-For humans, it is hard to imagine how two heights form an area, but the library's logic
+For humans, it is hard to imagine how two _heights_ form an _area_, but the library's logic
 has no way to prevent such operations.

 #### Quantities of dimension one